TriKro/rsb-content/part6-evaluative_product_experiment/takeaway-test.md

 ### Field Tips

-* If you think no one ever wants to remove a feature, think about the last time you filed your taxes online or the last time you got lost in a supermarket with too many aisles of useless stuff. - @TriKro
+* If you think no one ever wants to remove a feature, think about the last time you filed your taxes online or got lost in a supermarket with too many aisles of useless stuff. - @TriKro
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies